 At the Hudson Law Office, we try to beat every case.
 But we are realistic.
-Only Perry Mason wins them all.
+Only Matlock wins them all.
 We try to get the best achievable result with the facts our client brings to us.
 When the client is on a second (or third) DUI, that often means getting them help with the underlying alcohol problem.

 We are proud to say that communications like the above from former clients are not that unusual.
 We take no credit for being "saints," but we are proud to be able to enter people's lives at a critical moment when a little nudge might make a big difference in their futures.